vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

 .. warning::
     Note that configuring redis to be disk-persistent is an absolutely necessity for production use.
-Otherwise, events like power outages or server crashes/reboots would cause all formerly invalidated tokens to become valid again (assuming the secret key does not change).
+Otherwise, events like power outages or server crashes/reboots would cause all invalidated tokens to become valid again (assuming the secret key does not change).
 This is especially concering for long-lived refresh tokens, discussed below.